 An investment in the notes involves significant risks.
-Investing in the notes is not equivalent to investing directly in the Reference Currencies, the European Union euro or the respective exchange rates between the Reference Currency and the European Union euro or any contracts related to the Reference Currencies, the European Union euro or the respective exchange rates between the Reference Currency and the European Union euro.
-These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 146-A-I dated November 24, 2008.
+Investing in the notes is not equivalent to investing directly in the Reference Currencies or any contracts related to the Reference Currencies.
+These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 184-A-I dated February 16, 2010.

 - YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal at maturity.
-The return on the notes at maturity is linked to the performance of the Basket and will depend on whether, and the extent to which, the Basket Return is positive or negative.
+The return on the notes is linked to the performance of the Basket, and will depend on whether, and the extent to which, the Basket Return is positive.
 Any positive Basket Return will depend on the aggregate performance of the Reference Currencies relative to the European Union euro.
-Your investment will be fully exposed to any decline in the Ending Basket Level, as compared to the Starting Basket Level. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM TOTAL RETURN If the Ending Basket Level is greater than the Starting Basket Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional amount that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation in the Basket, which may be significant.
-We refer to this predetermined percentage as the Maximum Total Return, which will be set on the pricing date and will not be less than 17.50%. - THE NOTES MIGHT NOT PAY AS MUCH AS AN INVESTMENT IN THE INDIVIDUAL BASKET CURRENCIES You may receive a lower payment at maturity than you would have received if you had invested in the Reference Currencies individually, a combination of Reference Currencies or other financial instruments related to the Reference Currencies for which there is an active secondary market. - CREDIT RISK OF JPMORGAN CHASE & CO.
+Your investment will be fully exposed to any decline in the Ending Basket Level beyond the 5% buffer, as compared to the Starting Basket Level. - THE NOTES MIGHT NOT PAY AS MUCH AS AN INVESTMENT IN THE INDIVIDUAL BASKET CURRENCIES You may receive a lower payment at maturity than you would have received if you had invested in the Reference Currencies individually, a combination of Reference Currencies or contracts related to the Reference Currencies for which there is an active secondary market. - CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co. and our credit ratings and credit spreads may adversely affect the market value of the notes.
 Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes at maturity, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes. - CERTAIN BUILT-IN COSTS ARE LIKELY TO AFFECT ADVERSELY THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity, if any, described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission and the estimated cost of hedging our obligations under the notes.
+Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to adversely affect the value of the notes. - CERTAIN BUILT-IN COSTS ARE LIKELY TO ADVERSELY AFFECT THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity, if any, described in this amended and restated term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission and the estimated cost of hedging our obligations under the notes.
 As a result, and as a general matter, the price, if any, at which JPMSI will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the original issue price and any sale prior to the maturity date could result in a substantial loss to you.
 This secondary market price will also be affected by a number of factors aside from the agent's commission and hedging costs, including those set forth under "Many Economic and Market Factors Will Impact the Value of the Notes" below.